rbndelrio/mu-v/README.md

 ## Interpretation Notes

 So there was a little ambiguity on how [the prompt](./PROMPT) defines "application".
 It could be interpreted as basic CLI with a file input or as a standalone web application.
-As such I'm going to attempt to satisfy both in the form of this monorepo.
+As such I'm going to attempt to satisfy both in the form of this monorepo (UPDATE: Just the CLI).

 Update: After getting the repo ready I slept on it and worked through how I'd like to approach the computational end of the app.
-I have a little working knowledge of graph data structures and think a weighted + undirected graph fits the requirements pretty well.
-Assuming I have the time for it today I'll implement it like so:
+I have a little working knowledge of graph data structures and think a weighted + undirected graph fits the requirements pretty well. ~~Assuming I have the time for it today~~ Given the opportunity to expand the scope, I'd implement it like so:

 ### 1. MVP
 - [x] Create a "random" suggestion algorithm